 - It was a young and fast-growing city suitable for a new venture for the following reasons:

-- It was home to an active, enterprising, free African American community.
+- It was home to an active, free African American community.

-- It was a hotbed of reform movements, including abolitionism.
+- It was a hotbed of human rights movements, including abolitionism.

 - It was home to a community of Quakers who embraced abolition and racial equality.